Chambers Director+44 (0) 207 822 7301 [email protected] Email Mat

 Formal complaints procedure

-7. Please address your formal letter of complaint to Julia Hornor, our Chambers Director, Blackstone Chambers, Blackstone House, Temple, London EC4Y 9BW.
-Please give the following details: your name and address, which member(s) of Chambers (or staff) you are complaining about; the detail of the complaint; and what you would like done about it
+7. Please address your formal letter of complaint to Mat Swallow, our Chambers Director, Blackstone Chambers, Blackstone House, Temple, London EC4Y 9BW.
+Please give the following details: your name and address, which member(s) of Chambers (or staff) you are complaining about; the detail of the complaint; and what you would like done about it.

-At the conclusion of the complaints process, the person handling the investigation will forward a further copy of this complaints procedure to the complainant with their response to the complaint, drawing attention to the matters set out in paragraphs 12 – 15 below.
+Except in the case of obvious factual error by us, or at Chambers’ absolute discretion, the complaints procedure ends with this decision letter.
+At the conclusion of the complaints process, the person handling the investigation will forward a further copy of this complaints procedure to the complainant with their response to the complaint, drawing attention to the matters set out in paragraphs 15 – 18 below.

-11. As part of our commitment to client care we will make a written record of any formal complaint.
+13. As part of our commitment to client care we will make a written record of any formal complaint.
+Our Chambers Director periodically inspects a record of complaints with a view to improving our service.
+Records of complaints are retained for six years.

 Complaints to the Legal Ombudsman or the Bar Standards Board (professional regulatory body for barristers)